-Based on RWM rated members (those members with card swipe), the principal foreign market consistently contributing for 2014 are from Korea, China, Singapore and Malaysia.
-Foreign guests in Maxims Hotel come from Korea, China, Malaysia, and Singapore; for Remington, United States, Korea, Japan and Malaysia; while for Marriott, majority are from the United States followed by Singapore, Australia and Malaysia...
+Based on RWM rated members (those members with card swipe), the principal foreign market consistently contributing for the past three years are from Korea, China, Singapore and Malaysia.
+Foreign guests in Maxims Hotel come from Korea, China, Malaysia, and Singapore; for Remington, United States, Korea, Japan and Malaysia; while for Marriott, majority are from the United States followed by Singapore, Australia and Malaysia.